michami/MBR/README.md

 | **2**   | Freedom   | Love      | Relationship| Trap      |
 | **3**   | Resource  | Deception | Defense     | Enemy     |

+The action could be something you need to do, or something that's being done.
+A roll of "Defeat" + "Defense" could mean you need to break into a building, but it could also mean an animal is getting through a fence and killing a farmer's animals.
+Try to adapt the result to fit the current situation.
+Come up with multiple answers and choose the one that would make the most sense, and be the most entertaining.

 # Setting